mjbieren/Coleochaetophyceae_Phylogenomics/README.md

 ---

-## 11. MIAF – Mafft and IQ-TREE All Fasta Files
+## Step 11: MIAF – Mafft and IQ-TREE All Fasta Files

 Once orthogroups have been identified, it's common to observe **paralogs** within these groups.
 To refine these orthogroups for downstream phylogenetic analysis, we use **PhyloPyPruner**, which requires precomputed multiple sequence alignments and gene trees.